Skip to main content

 systems/state-axes-and-thresholds.md documents three axes, each with TBD elements.
 Open questions:

-• Numeric intensity field for the Location knowledge axis: no committed enum yet; field name (surveyProgress or otherwise) is TBD; scale (0–100, 0–1, integer step count) is TBD.
+• Numeric intensity field for the Territory knowledge axis: no committed enum yet; field name (surveyProgress or otherwise) is TBD; scale (0–100, 0–1, integer step count) is TBD.

 • Numeric intensity field for the Site state axis: RESOLVED by Wave R-2 (2026-05-10).
 Field name StateIntensity, type int, default 0.
 Bare integer per the unified convention established by R-1's KnowledgeIntensity.
 Lives on SiteData, hashed as H.StateIntensity, declared in Generated/Declarations.cs, and read/written through the Site branch of HostBridge.
 Tracks intensity on the State (progress ladder) axis, not on DiscoveryState.
 Numeric thresholds within each ladder label remain TBD per a future balance wave; wire projection (SiteSnapshot) is deferred to a future Server wave.
 See systems/state-axes-and-thresholds.md "Site State Axis" and pr-code-sync-audit.md.